-forever.
+All questions are binary except those concerning duration, for which answers range from effectively no time at all to effectively forever (see Figure 3 for list).
 Together, these questions target the three Vendler-inspired features (DYN, DUR, TEL), plus a fourth dimension for subtypes of dynamic predicates.
-In the context of UDS, these properties form a predicate node subspace, alongside FACTUALITY, GENERICITY, and TIME.
+In the context of UDS, they form a predicate node subspace, alongside FACTUALITY, GENERICITY, and TIME.

 Event-event Annotators are presented with either a single sentence or a pair of adjacent sentences, with the two predicates of interest highlighted in distinct colors.
-For a predicate pair (p_1, p_2) describing an event pair (e_1, e_2) , annotators are asked whether e_1 is a mereological part of e_2 , and vice versa.
+For a predicate pair (p_1, p_2) describing an event pair (e_1, e_2) , annotators are asked whether e_1 is a (potentially improper) mereological part of e_2 , and vice versa.
 Both questions are binary: a positive response to both indicates that e_1 and e_2 are the same event; and a positive response to exactly one of the questions indicates proper parthood.
-Prior versions of UDS do not contain any predicate-predicate edge subspaces, so we add document-level graphs to UDS (§6) to capture the relation between adjacently described events.
+In the context of UDS, these subevent properties form a novel predicate-predicate edge subspace whose edges potentially cross sentence boundaries.